-The membership of the IRB Committee must have at least five members with varying backgrounds, including at least one scientist, one non-scientist, and one community member who is not otherwise unaffiliated with the institute.
-The full committee will meet generally twice a year unless more meetings are deemed necessary.
+The membership of the IRB Committee must have at least five members with varying backgrounds, including at least one scientist, one non-scientist, and one community member who is not otherwise affiliated with the institute.
+The full committee meets generally twice a year unless more meetings are deemed necessary.
 Quorum is achieved if 51% or more of the membership is present.
 Some studies qualify for Expedited Review and can be reviewed by a senior member of the IRB without requiring the full committee to convene.

-If you plan to conduct research that includes the use of Human Research Subjects, your study must be reviewed and approved by the IRB prior to initiating any research.
+When a scientist plans to conduct research that includes the use of Human Research Subjects, the study must be reviewed and approved by the IRB prior to initiating any research.
 The IRB has the authority to approve, require changes in, or disapprove research involving human subjects.
-Templates of forms required for your submission to the IRB are available on the SKERI Wiki page, which is accessible only by SKERI personnel.

 Please feel free to contact the IRB with any questions you might have at IRB@ski.org